Four language and communication skills

 - Intensive listening aims at a detailed understanding of some segments of the text

-- Post-listening aims to utilise the knowledge gained from listening
+- Post-listening aims to utilize the knowledge gained from listening

 With the right audio material, you can also learn Italian in the car.